turtlecoin/turtlecoin-docs/Frequently-Asked-Questions.md

 #### Q: How do I get started mining?

- A: You can check [this guide](Mining)
+A: You can check [this guide](Mining).

 #### Q: I'm using a Mac, can I still mine?

 A: Yes, of course!
 We're working on a guide.

 #### Q: I've started mining, how can I view my stats?

 A: Visit your pool's homepage.
 There should be a spot for you to put in your TRTL address, and you can then view your hashrate, pending balance, payouts, and more.